LeToNode/Play2.0-CN-doc/sandbox/Scalajson.md

 }
 ```

-The benefit of the type class-based solution is that it significantly increases type safety, albeit at the cost of maintaing the extra mapping or type conversion to `JsValue` that is necessary to unmarshall data from domain objects to JSON.
+The benefit of the type class-based solution is that it significantly increases type safety, albeit at the cost of maintaining the extra mapping or type conversion to `JsValue` that is necessary to unmarshall data from domain objects to JSON.

 # Other options